 - From Kyiv — we will pick you up in Kyiv and return back to same point after the tour.

 - From Dityatky village — you have to come on your own to Dityatky village, where the master checkpoint of the Zone located.
 That could be done either by regular bus from Kyiv or by rented car.
 We will pick you up at checkpoint and return back after the tour.

 - By your own/rented car — you come by own car to Dityatky, reserving at least one seat for our envoy officer (guide) and pick him up.
 All expenses for fuel are yours (please note there are no gas stations within the Zone available for visitors).
-Also please note that this option is available only if you know the brand and number plate of the car 10 days prior to the tour, as we need to obtain a vehicle entry permission.
-Vehicle must have Ukrainian number plate.
+Also please note that this option is available only if you know the brand and number plate of the car 5 days prior to the tour, as we need to obtain a vehicle entry permission.
+Vehicle can be with foreign registration.